idris-lang/Idris-dev/docs/reference/repl.rst

     Idris> :t plus 4
     plus (Builtins.fromInteger 4) : Nat -> Nat

-You can also ask for basic information about typeclasses with ``:doc``:
+You can also ask for basic information about interfaces with ``:doc``:

 ::